mongodb/docs-realm/examples/cpp/README.md

 rebuilding will be faster.

-When the build is complete, `ls` should reveal an `examples` executable at the root of the build directory.
+When the build is complete, `ls` should reveal an `examples` executable at the root of the `build` directory.

 ## Run the Tests

-To run the tests, from the `build` directory:
+To run the tests, execute the `examples` file from the `build` directory:

 ```shell
 ./examples